 Where ICWG is using your personal data based on consent, you have the right to withdraw that consent at any time.
 You also have the right to ask ICWG to stop using your personal data for direct marketing purposes.

-Please email, call or via the website that you no longer want us to use your personal data.
+Please email, call or notify us via the website if you no longer want us to use your personal data.
+We will process your instruction as soon as possible.

 Subject access rights